1913 System and Communications Protection Policy

 SC-15 Collaborative Computing Devices

-2. An explicit indication of use to users is provided in the event that collaborative computing devices activate.
+2. Provide an explicit indication of use to users physically present at the devices.

 SC-17 Public Key Infrastructure Certificates

-DHS issues public key infrastructure or obtains public key infrastructure certificates from approved service providers.
+1. Issue public key certificates under an agency-defined certificate authority or obtain public key certificates from an approved service provider; and

 SC-18 Mobile Code

-1. Acceptable and unacceptable mobile code and mobile code technologies is defined and restricted appropriately.
+1. Define acceptable and unacceptable mobile code and mobile code technologies; and

-3. The use of mobile code within the information systems
+2. Authorize, monitor, and control the use of mobile code within the system.

 SC-23 Session Authenticity